applejaxx/QualityAssessmentTools/README.md

 #### Ant Tasks

-Use ant tasks to compile and build JAR file required to install the QualityAssessmentTools extension.
+Use ant tasks to compile and build the JAR file required for installation of the QualityAssessmentTools extension.
 Navigate to directory where build.xml is stored:

       $ ant       : compiles source code and builds project jar file.
       $ ant clean : deletes all files and folders related to compiled code